 Geniza

-Four books & a stone lay in a box, or geniza, exploring the concepts behind this receptacle, and the idea of names & the written word as sacred.
-My interest here is in the context of inter-linearity: to consider what can we know from words & what is the meaning of the written word, both sacred & profane.
+Five books and a stone lay in a box, or geniza, exploring the concepts behind this receptacle, and the idea of names & the written word as sacred.
+My interest here is in the context of inter-linearity: to consider what can we know from words and what is the meaning of the written word, both sacred and profane.

 Book 1: Geniza

-This book contains my interpretation in three parts: a carbon copy repeat text, a faux school assignment, and an embedded page of an actual prayer book.
+This book contains my interpretation in three parts: a carbon copy repeat text ("Nothing is, Until uttered in a clear voice"), a faux school assignment, and an embedded page of an actual prayer book.

 Book 2: GOD

-The second book presents the many names of gods in multiple religions, all watermarked & thus hidden within the translucent paper.
-Without a much close examination of the pages, the book appears almost blank.
-In contrast, its title is made in raised Braille dots on the cover.
+The second book presents a selection of the many names of gods in multiple religions, all watermarked and thus hidden within the translucent paper.
+Without a close examination of the pages, the book appears almost blank.
+In contrast, its title on the cover is made in raised Braille dots.

 (A list of the religions and names included here is in the colophon booklet).